 Now ask yourself: Do my coaches know what I stand for, and do they share my motivations?

-If your reason for being open is to make money, or to make a living outside the traditional office 9-to-5, make sure that the people who work for you also just want to make money.
-Because if the people who work for you are there to change lives, those are two conflicting ideologies.
-Two very different approaches to making decisions.
+If your reason for being open is to make money or to make a living outside the traditional office 9-to-5, make sure that the people who work for you are also focused on the finances.
+If the people who work for you are there to change lives, or to live a life that’s more meaningful to them, they have a very different answer to “Why am I at this gym?”
+These are two conflicting ideologies, two approaches to making decisions, two different value systems.
 Which means you are offering two different products on the floor: one that is focused on doing what’s good for the bottom line or quarterly statements, and one that is focused on going the extra mile to make the biggest impact in a person’s life.
-Those are different value systems.
 There will be a lot of conflict in this sort of situation because every coach wants to be valued for their contribution, but this is impossible when they’re surrounded by people with a different mission.

 So give your coaches your value system.
 Keep the coaches who share your values.
-Let the rest go.
+And let the rest go so they can find their people and a culture where they’re contributions are valued.

 2. Do your coaches coach the full hour?

 Coaches need to coach.
-They need all the practice and exposure they can get for their own improvement and for the engagement of your members.
+They need all the practice and exposure they can get.

 Make sure your coaches are actually providing 60-minutes worth of instruction and value.